Are we getting all the facts about an open boarder?

 DEADLY DISEASE INCREASES IN THE US:

 Since the blanket Amnesty Act was passed in 1986, recorded cases of TB have increased at a rate of 4% each year *6.
-A drug-resistant strain of tuberculosis from Mexico is worrying U.S. health officials.
+A drug-resistant strain of tuberculosis from Central America is worrying U.S. health officials.
 On March 26, 2006, Joanne Carter, legislative director of RESULTS Educational Fund in Washington, D.C, announced the following to members of the US media:

-"Today, the U.S. Centers for Disease Control released some disturbing new data that shows that multi-drug resistant TB cases in the U.S. increased some 13.3 percent from 2003 to 2004, and that's the largest one-year increase since the early 1990's.
+"Today, the U.S. Centers for Disease Control released some disturbing new data that shows multi-drug resistant TB cases in the U.S. increased some 13.3 percent from 2003 to 2004, and that's the largest one-year increase since the early 1990's.
 And they're also reporting that what they're calling extensively drug-resistant TB(XDRTB), extremely drug resistant strains of TB that are resistant to many of the second line TB drugs, have accounted for a little bit more than four percent of multi-drug resistant cases " and that's a very scary number as well" *7.

 "In my opinion, the growth of this (drug resistance) could be considered an epidemic situation," said Eduardo Olivarez, chief administrative officer for the Hidalgo County, Texas, Health Department *8.